-The LGBTQ Resource Center serves as a hub for many of the LGBTQ initiatives on campus.
-Previously located in the Center for Student Involvement and Leadership (CSIL), the center relocated to a more formal space within the Student Union in the Spring of 2013.
-Today, with a physical and visible space on campus, the center provides students with a connecting point for LGBTQ people and programming.
-It currently houses The Office of LGBTQ Affairs, Safe Zone, and the student-run organization Pride Alliance.
-Hundreds of students study, eat their lunch and socialize here—it is their home away from home!
+The LGBTQ+ Resource Center serves as a hub for many of the LGBTQ+ initiatives on campus with a priority to centering QTPOC (Queer and Trans People of Color) students.
+Our space provides students with a connecting point for LGBTQ+ people and programming.
+Hundreds of students study, eat their lunch, host student organization meetings, and socialize here—it is their home away from home!

-To better serve students who identify as LGBTQ, the UA established the Office of LGBTQ Affairs in 2007.
-This momentous decision was brought about after nearly twenty years of advocacy by LGBTQ students, faculty and staff.
+To better serve students who identify as LGBTQ+, The University of Arizona established the Office of LGBTQ Affairs in 2007.
+This decision was brought about after nearly twenty years of advocacy by LGBTQ+ students, faculty, and staff.
 They devoted hour-upon-hour to promote equity in University policies and practices.
-They worked equally as tirelessly to sponsor educational opportunities to build an inclusive campus climate.
+They worked equally as tirelessly to sponsor educational opportunities to build an inclusive campus climate for LGBTQ+ populations.

 In recognition of the significant needs of this marginalized community, the President’s LGBT Advisory Council recommended that President Shelton hire a Director of LGBTQ Affairs, which he did in 2007.
-The council also recognized that to achieve our goal of becoming a top ten public research institution, we need to be able to retain world class faculty and staff, and therefore we must be inclusive of LGBTQ colleagues.
-We are proud to report that the creation of the Office of LGBTQ Affairs brings the University of Arizona in line with 168 other college campuses across the country that have professional staff to serve the LGBTQ campus community (National Consortium of Directors of Lesbian Gay Bisexual and Transgender Resources in Higher Education 2010 Annual Report).
+The council also recognized that to achieve our goal of becoming a top ten public research institutions, we need to be able to retain world-class faculty and staff, and therefore we must be inclusive of LGBTQ+ colleagues.